Yan Gomes Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Padres have the 19th-ranked team ERA across all MLB pitching staffs (4.48).

-- The Padres have a 4.39 team ERA that ranks 18th across all MLB pitching staffs.
+- Padres pitchers combine to surrender 26 total home runs at a clip of one per game (to rank 13th in the league).

-- Padres pitchers combine to rank 14th in baseball in home runs allowed (25 total, one per game).
+- Wacha (2-1 with a 7.08 ERA and 18 strikeouts in 20 1/3 innings pitched) makes the start for the Padres, his fifth of the season.

-- In his most recent time out on Wednesday against the Atlanta Braves, the lefty threw five innings, allowing two earned runs while surrendering three hits.
+- The righty last pitched on Friday against the Arizona Diamondbacks, when he went four innings, allowing five earned runs while giving up 10 hits.

-- The 30-year-old has an ERA of 6.50, with 10.5 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .292 batting average against him.
+- The 31-year-old has amassed an ERA of 7.08, with 8 strikeouts per nine innings, in four games this season.
+Opponents are hitting .333 against him.

 © 2023 Data Skrive.
 All rights reserved.